MCAN Online Art Auction

 All of the products on my website are produced on demand.
 In a nutshell, POD (print-on-demand) supports independent artists, is better for the environment, and creates jobs in the USA and Canada.

 Think about it.
 For every product you buy at a department store this is what happens:

 Instead of consuming mass-produced goods, buying unique products directly from the designer provides all of the following:

 Living life more intentionally means that you are making choices in your life that not only enhance your lifestyle, but also take into consideration the environment and how your purchasing power impacts the rest of us.
-I hope you'll consider buying print-on-demand products.
+I invite you to consider buying print-on-demand products.

 Yes, it is true.
 My nickname as a kid was Pissy Krissy.
 But really it wasn't my fault.
 You see, my brothers liked to share our mutual love of dogs by sending Nicole, our Saint Bernard, in to wake me.
 If you've ever met a Saint Bernard you are probably familiar with the copious amounts of slobber they produce, especially when they're excited.
 Well, she was quite excited by the time she was sent to see me, so you know what I was greeted with.
 Would you emerge with a smile?
 I didn't.
 Teasing me with the nickname only seemed to prolong their enjoyment.